Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 To qualify for this visa, applicants must show a stable income.
 In 2026, the general requirements are:

-• Single applicant – approximately €28,800 per year
+• Single applicant: approximately €28,800 per year

-• Couple – around €36,000 or more per year
+• Couple: approximately €36,000 per year

 Income can come from pensions, savings, or passive income sources, but you’ll need proof and documentation.